software2uis/mfe-catalogo/README.md

 MFE encargado de la visualización y gestión del catálogo de productos, permitiendo al usuario explorar y filtrar productos disponibles.

 ## Documentation
+For the creation of this Angular project with Module Federation was needed the next:
+- angular-cli:18.2.7
+- angular-architects/module-federation:18.0.6

 Find the full documentation for the project below: